alexisberdah/Korean_Daewon_Learning/LESSONS/Week_01_Day_01.md

 2. What is the person's occupation? (학생 - student)
 3. Is this formal or informal?
 (Formal/polite)

-Note for AI: you gave me the answers directly instead of letting me think by myself.
-Correct me only when I have filled the document and asked you so next time

 **Translation Practice**:
 Translate this to English, then write your own version in Korean!